 At the far end of the spectrum you might consider “buying” a place in a senior living facility.
 In some cases, this does not actually involve purchasing legal ownership.
 Instead, you pay a large entry fee for the right to live there (perhaps for life), a percentage of which might be returned to you or your family when you leave or pass on.
 Such arrangements are outside the scope of this article, but depending on your age, are certainly worth examining or keeping in mind as a financial goal.

-As for how to finance your home purchase, be sure to read Over 60 and Buying a House: Should I Borrow or Pay All Cash?.
+As for how to finance your home purchase, be sure to read Buying a House Near Retirement Age: Should I Take Out Mortgage or Pay All Cash?.